jimgoo/zipline-tensorboard/README.md

 python olmar_tensorboard.py
 ```

-This runs three parameterizations of the [OLMAR example backtest](https://github.com/quantopian/zipline/blob/master/zipline/examples/olmar.py) on the Dow 30 from 2004 to 2016.
+This runs three parameterizations of the [OnLine Moving Average Reversion (OLMAR) example backtest](https://github.com/quantopian/zipline/blob/master/zipline/examples/olmar.py) on the Dow 30 from 2004 to 2016.
 Each one has takes a while to run, but as they run you can see the basic live stats displayed in TensorBoard, including any variables recorded with `algo.record`.
 You may have to hit refresh on occasion, but there's a setting in `tensorboard.py` to control how often data is written to the log files:

 ```
 flush_secs: How often, in seconds, to flush the added summaries